-YEAR ENDED 31 DECEMBER 2019 (Expressed in Jamaican dollar unless otherwise indicated)
+Year ended 31 December 2019 (Expressed in Jamaican dollars unless otherwise indicated)

 (b) Adoption of new and revised International Financial Reporting Standards (continued)

 Amendments to IAS 19: Plan Amendment, Curtailment or Settlement (continued)

 This amount is recognised in profit or loss.
 An entity then determines the effect of the asset ceiling after the plan amendment, curtailment or settlement.
 Any change in that effect, excluding amounts included in the net interest, is recognised in other comprehensive income.